jbowyers/mislider/readme.md

 		</div>

 	Note: The classes are not required and will be automatically added by the plugin if absent.
-By default miSlider is designed to work with an ordered list as demonstrated above.
+By default, miSlider is designed to work with an ordered list as demonstrated above.
 If you want to use different elements be sure to change the 'selectorSlider' and 'selectorSlide' options as defined in the Configuration section below.